open-game-collective/auth-kit/README.md

   const handleLogout = async () => {
     await client.logout();
-    // For web apps, the worker middleware will clear the cookies
+    // For web apps, the middleware will clear the cookies
     // and create a new anonymous session automatically navigate('/');
   };